shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 * GitHub username: my-github-username
 * Chico State username: my-chico-username
 ```
+  -  Make sure to include the spacing as shown, so that your README.md file will include a second-level heading (for your name), some styling (italics around the semester), and an unordered list (for your GitHub and Chico State usernames).<br>

 > This code uses [GitHub Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#lists).
 Markdown is plain-text formatting syntax that is commonly used in README files.<br>

-  -  Make sure to include the spacing as shown, so that your README.md file will include a second-level heading (for your name), some styling (italics around the semester), and an unordered list (for your GitHub and Chico State usernames).<br>
 5. When you are done editing, save your changes and exit the file.<br>
 6. Currently, our changes only exist locally, but we want our changes to appear in the remote CSCI211 GitHub repository.
 First, show the modified files in the working directory and confirm that there are only changes to the `README.md` file:
 ```
 $ git status
 ```
-7. See what has been changed (but not yet staged) in the `README.md` file (you can use vim commands to move around, then type `q` to exit):
+7. See what has been changed (but not yet staged) in the `README.md` file (this will open up the README.md file -- you can use vim commands to move around and view the changes, then type `q` to exit):
 ```
 $ git diff README.md
 ```